codeddamian/Systemadmin-KodeKloud/README.md

 # Systemadmin-KodeKloud
-Dailytask
-My Kodekloud Task solution: KodeKloud is a platform to train IT professionals from a system Admin to a Devops Engineer
+My Kodekloud Daily Task: KodeKloud is a platform to train IT professionals from a system Admin to a Devops Engineer